My hot tub is cloudy! Find solutions here.

 The warm water in your spa is a breeding ground for algae.
 Debris and contaminants like dead leaves and insects could also cause green algae growth.

 Plus, debris could clog your circulation system and prevent it from working correctly.
 And when this happens, you could end up with cloudy spa water.

 Heavy use of your spa

-The more you use your spa, the higher the chance of cloudy water.
-This is because things like body oils, sunscreen, and hair products get sloughed off and contaminate your spa water.
+The more you use your spa, the higher the chance it will turn hazy.
+Indeed, body oils, sunscreen, and hair products dissolve and contaminate your water.

 Imbalanced pool chemistry